lubaochuan/reach/fundamentals/web.md

 EMCAScript is the standard upon JavaScript (and other languages) are built.
 It is not a programming language.
 JavaScript is just one (albeit, the most popular) implementation of the EMCAScript standard.
 Because JavaScript has flaws like everything else, it often gets improved.
 When a new EMCAScript standard is released, JavaScript gets an update, and browsers get an update supporting new JavaScript features.

 However, these changes are not immediate.
 It takes time for JavaScript to adopt a new language feature, time for browsers to support that feature, and even more time for websites to use that new feature (if it becomes necessary or useful).
 This creates a problem for developers.
-That means they need adjust their programming based on which browsers (and the version of those browsers) the users use, which is almost impossible to predict.
-To get the full use out of the language, one would have to closely follow the ECMAScript standard and manually check which versions of which browsers support which features.
-This becomes a complicated mess.
+That means they need adjust their programming based on which browsers (and the version of those browsers) the users use.
+For example, a developer can use [Can I Use?](https://caniuse.com/usage-table) to get an idea of what versions of browsers users are using, though this creates a lot of extra work.
 What if a developer could always use the latest features of JavaScript without having to worry about browser compatibility?

 ### Babel